On the Sample Complexity of One Hidden Layer Networks with Equivariance, Locality and Weight Sharing: Numerical Results

 \section{Numerical Results}

-Let us first introduce the two family of groups we consider in our experiments: the \emph{cyclic group} $C_n$ containing $n$ discrete rotations and the \emph{dihedral group} $D_n$ of $n$ discrete rotations and $n$ reflections.
+Let us first introduce the two family of groups we consider in our experiments: the \emph{cyclic group} $C_n$ containing $n$ discrete rotations and the \emph{dihedral group} $D_n$ of $n$ discrete rotations and $n$ reflections { (see Def.~\ref{def:cyclic_group} and Def.~\ref{def:dihedral_group} for precise definitions of these groups). }

-In this section, we validate our theoretical results on a simpler variation of the rotated MNIST dataset where we consider the binary classification task of determining whether a digit is smaller or larger than $4$.
-Rather than working with raw images, we pre-process the dataset by linearly projecting each MNIST image via a fixed randomly initialized $G=D_{32}$-steerable convolution layer~\cite{Weiler2019} to a single $6400$-dimensional feature vector - interpreted as a $c_0=100$-channels signal over $G=D_{32}$; see Appendix~\ref{app:experiment_setup} for more details.
+In this section, we validate our theoretical results on a variation of the rotated MNIST and { CIFAR10 } datasets where we consider a simpler binary classification task (determining whether a digit is smaller or larger than $4$ in MNIST and whether an image belongs to the first $5$ classes of CIFAR10 or not).
+Rather than working with raw images, we pre-process the dataset by linearly projecting each image via a fixed randomly initialized $G=D_{32}$-steerable convolution layer~\cite{Weiler2019} to a single $6400$-dimensional feature vector\footnote{ { This is a random linear transformation of the input images into feature vectors: the reader can think of this as analogous to reshaping an image before feeding it into an MLP, but with some care to preserve rotation and reflection equivariance.
+Note also that, since the output ($6400$) is much larger than the number of input pixels, this transformation is practically invertible and preserves all relevant input information. } } - interpreted as a $c_0=100$-channels signal over $G=D_{32}$; see Appendix~\ref{app:experiment_setup} for more details and Fig.~\ref{fig:visualization_projection_data} for a visualization of this linear projection.
 When constructing equivariance to a subgroup $G < D_{32}$, this feature vector is interpreted as a $c_0 = 100 \cdot \frac{|D_{32}|}{|G|}$-channels signal over $G$.
-We design our equivariant networks as in Eq.~\ref{def:gcnn_1layer} and use $c_1 \cdot |G| \approx 2000$ total intermediate channels for all groups $G$.
+We design our equivariant networks as in Eq.~\ref{def:gcnn_1layer} and use $c_1 \cdot |G| \approx 2000$ total intermediate channels for all groups $G$ in the MNIST experiments and $c_1 \cdot |G| \approx 4000$ in the CIFAR10 ones.
 The dataset is then augmented with random $D_{32}$ transformations to make it symmetric.
 Hence, we expect that $G$-equivariant models with $G$ closer to $D_{32}$ to perform best.